 Student organizations

-There are a variety of student organizations at UMSI.
-Student organizations are a great way to learn new skills, meet other students and get involved in the broader U-M and Ann Arbor community.
+Student organizations are a great way to learn new skills, meet other students and experience the broader U-M and Ann Arbor community.
+All students are encouraged to explore our UMSI student organizations and discover opportunities to get involved.

 Sponsored student organizations